jonasoesch/p9/2-theory.md

 * Large targets.
 For example when comparing two very long time series.
 * Complex relationships.
 For example when there is not a one-to-one relationship.

 Cognitive load theory predicts that a maximum number of 9 targets can be held in working memory for processing [@Wong-12:cognitiveload; @Miller-56:magicalnumber].
 Depending on the size of the targets and the complexity of the relationships, this number can get as low as 1 [@Alvarez-04:capacityvisual].
-When the number of targets that are needed for a comparison exceed these limitations, the reader will forget some of them and the comparison fails [@Wong-12:cognitiveload].
+When the number of targets that are needed for a comparison exceeds these limitations, the reader will forget some of them and the comparison fails [@Wong-12:cognitiveload].

 When designing narrative visualization, the cost of the transitions should ideally stay within these boundaries to make the reading fluent.
 Animation is often proposed as a means to make transitions easier, but it is often not clear how exactly this works.
-The next chapter will therefore present the relevant research on the use of animation in visualization.
+The next chapter will, therefore, present the relevant research on the use of animation in visualization.